christabor/flask_extras/README.md

 ### Macros

-Many more macros are available.
+**Many more macros** are available.
 You can use them like so:

 ```html
 {% from 'macros.html' import list_group, objects2table %}
 ```

 For the most comprehensive docs, check out each [macro](flask_extras/macros/).
 Comment "docstrings" are inline using jinja2 comments (these are not rendered in your html).

+Also, check the source and/or output to see what classes are available for style overrides.

 ### Statuses